Looking at Home Buyers' and Home Sellers' Protection Insurance and how it can help you...

 In Scotland, however, it is illegal to gazump.
 As soon as an offer is accepted on a property, even though it may only be verbally, this is legally binding, making any gazumping against the law.
 This is one major difference in the Scottish ‘house buying legislation’ compared to other parts of the UK.

 Gazumping gone wrong and lost your buyer completely?

 Whether you feel you need Home Buyers’ Protection Insurance is down to your own personal opinion.
-It’s not a legal requirement but if you’re getting a mortgage, the lender will probably insist that you have it.
+It’s not a legal requirement but if you’re getting a house repayments, the lender will probably insist that you have it.

 Like with anything, with buying a house comes risks and Home Buyers’ Protection Insurance would help you to feel more reassured that some of your costs would be covered if the worst was to happen and the sale was to fall through.

 A downside of Home Buyers’ Protection Insurance is the restrictions that apply as to what you can claim back, which could leave you paying for insurance which doesn’t let you claim on what you need, further adding to the expense of a fallen through sale.